-- Oil & gas: exploration, extraction, production and treatment including refining, transportation, storage and wholesale distribution2. - Power generation and transmission: All power plants regardless of energy source and the construction and maintenance of electricity transmission lines3. - Mining: prospecting and mining research, mining development and exploitation, restoration and recovery of the exploited natural space, - Metals: processing of ores to extract the metal they contain, production of alloys from ingots, processing of by-products: scree, gangue, slag and sand, - Soft Commodities: production and wholesale distribution of timber products for processing into lumber, wood-based cellulose, paper and textiles; soy; palm oil; rubber; cocoa; coffee; cotton; sugarcane; ; biomass4 or biofuels, as well as beef production in High-Risk Geographies5.
-This also applies to those clients with at least 10% of their consolidated sales depend on directly buying these commodities from plantations or ranches.
+- Power generation and transmission: All power plants regardless of energy source and the construction and maintenance of electricity transmission lines. - Mining: prospecting and mining research, mining development and exploitation, restoration and recovery of the exploited natural space. - Metals: processing of ores to extract the metal they contain, production of alloys from ingots, processing of by-products: scree, gangue, slag and sand. - Soft Commodities: production and wholesale distribution of timber products for processing into lumber, wood-based cellulose, paper and textiles; soy; palm oil; rubber; cocoa; coffee; cotton; sugarcane; biomass or biofuels, as well as beef production in High-Risk Geographies.
+This also applies to the clients who acquire these commodities directly from plantations or ranches and that represents over 10% of their total purchases.